-Any findings or violations noted during a site inspection by the P&EAD inspector will be discussed onsite or via the Web-based database with the Authority employee or tenants.
+Any findings or violations noted during a site inspection by the P&EAD inspector will be discussed on site or via the Web-based database with the Authority employee or tenants.
 The P&EAD inspector will discuss the issues and the inspection report will detail the corrective actions required and the timeframe in which corrective actions must be completed.
 Findings and violations will be described and recorded in the Web-based database (and will include photographs and other information, as applicable).

-The Authority requires that corrective actions be started immediately and be completed within 14 days to the Authority's Web-based database, or prior to the next predicted rain event, whichever is sooner.
-Escalated enforcement mechanisms can be enforced if corrective action is not completed within 30 days.
+The Authority requires that corrective actions be started immediately and be completed prior to the next predicted rain event or within a maximum of 30 days, whichever is sooner.
 Depending on the nature of the finding, some corrective actions may take longer to complete.
-In those cases, the Authority employee or tenants will provide an explanation to the P&EAD inspector and a suggested timeframe for completion within 30 days of the initial inspection, which the P&EAD inspector will either agree upon, or will reject and provide a preferred timeframe.
+In those cases, the Authority employee or tenants will provide an explanation to the P&EAD inspector and a suggested timeframe for completion, which the P&EAD inspector will either agree upon, or will reject and provide a preferred timeframe.
 (Note: corrective actions must be completed within 24 hours for Enforcement Level 2 violations, as described below.)
 The Authority or tenants must document the corrective action taken by responding to P&EAD through the Web-based database.
 The Authority or tenants who cannot complete corrective actions in the time required must explain in detail through the Web-based database the specific causes of delay and propose a schedule for compliance.
 P&EAD has the sole discretion to grant an extension or pursue escalated enforcement.
 All corrective actions, as well as the time periods allowed and dates of actual completion, are recorded in the Web-based database.